hyperterm-js/content_development/findNeedles.md

 <a name="Overview"/>

-**findNeedles** is a simple function that takes two strings, one string *needles* and another string *haystack* and searches for *needles* in *haystack*.
+**findNeedles** is a simple function that takes two strings, one string *needles* and another string *haystack*, and searches for *needles* in *haystack*.

 ## Uses
 <a name="Uses"/>
-Although quite simple, depending on what you do with the *needles* once you find them, findNeedles has several practical uses.
+Although quite simple, depending on what you do with them once you find them, **findNeedles** has several practical uses.
 For instance:

 1) SEO keyword indexing:
 	- Given a keyword list, we will call your *needles*, and your target files, the larger "haystack",